 Controller/Cloud Connector groups

-In certain scenarios, you might want to process Controllers or Cloud Connectors in groups, with one group being preferred and the other group used for a failover if all Controllers/Cloud Connectors fail.
+You might want to process Controllers or Cloud Connectors in groups.
+With groups, one group is preferred and the other group used for a failover if all Controllers/Cloud Connectors fail.
 Remember that Controllers or Cloud Connectors are randomly selected from the list, so grouping can help enforce preferential use.

 Use parentheses to specify groups of Controllers/Cloud Connectors.
 For example, with four Controllers (two primary and two backup), a grouping might be: